From the moment I bought my iPad pro, I fell in love with it.

 WordPress has an iOS App too.
 I have to admit that the App has a nice and clean interface.
-Minimalist, I would say.
+Minimalist even, I would say.

-Up until just some weeks ago, the formatting options of the iOS App were absolutely limited, to the point of being unusable for a professional, serious blog.
-Indeed, something as essential as adding a heading was not available.
-However, WordPress introduced the new beta editor, that includes a lot more formatting options, including, yes, headings.
+Up until just some weeks ago, the formatting options of the iOS App were very limited.
+It was not really usable for a professional, serious blog.
+Something as essential as adding a heading was not available.
+However, WordPress introduced the new beta editor, which includes a lot more formatting options, including, yes, headings.

 While the new editor makes the experience of editing a post on your iPad almost as good as on your laptop, it’s not quite there yet.
-As an example, take the image above.
+As an example, have a look at the image above.
 You can see one of my posts about Augmented Reality with ARKit for iOS.
 On the left, you can see the main editor view.
 Halfway through the first paragraph, I included a video from Vimeo.
-As you can see, it shows as “[IFRAME]“.
+It appears as “[IFRAME]“.
 In the middle, you can see the Preview mode, with the video displaying correctly.
 While in the web interface you will see the video directly just by copying and pasting its URL, in the iPad interface you need to go to the source code view (on the right) to insert or modify it.

-Not a major problem here, but can be a deal breaker for people without a technical background.
+Not a major problem for me, but can be a deal-breaker for people without a technical background.

 Of course, the iPad interface also misses all the functionality provided by the plugins.
+It just works as a post editor.
 As an example, I use Yoast SEO quite regularly and enjoy being able to check some things while I’m writing my posts.
 With the iPad interface that’s not possible at all.

-There is also the possibility to use third party apps.
-I concretely use iAWriter a lot to write, both for the book that I am finishing right now and for my blog posts.
+There is also the possibility to use third-party apps.
+I concretely use iAWriter for writing, both for the book that I am finishing right now and for my blog posts.

 iAWriter allows you to elaborate your posts in Markdown and then export them directly to WordPress by means of a plugin called Jetpack that you have to install in your WordPress blog.